Kurt212/zapp/README.md

 - [x] Get, Set, Delete operations
 - [x] Expiration time support.
 Expired keys are collected in background
 - [x] Optional Write Ahead Logging.
 Each write operation generate a new WAL entry with a unique LSN.
-- [x] Restoring Segment's data from WAL, if last applied LSN is lower, then the most recent LSN from WAL
+- [x] Restoring Segment's data from WAL, if last applied LSN is lower, than the most recent LSN from WAL
 - [x] Unit Test Coverage for most of the current Segment's logic.
 Perform a lot of testing for correctness
 - [x] Write a performance testing code and make real performance testing on a VPS
 - [ ] Write Docs and release to public